Bingbing-0131/stable-fluid/README.md

 Based on stable fluid by taichi

-Able to deal with irregular boundary
+Able to deal with irregular boundary ( simulation of airfoil, to be updated)